FAQ – Frequently asked questions

 Lunch is included in all our treks.
 If you choose a trek with homestay you will also have breakfast and dinner at the homestay.
-Dinners are a mix of traditional Dao food with lot’s of vegetables, pork, rice and tofu.
+Dinners are a mix of traditional food with lots of vegetables, pork, rice, and tofu.
 If you are vegetarian simply inform our guides ahead of time and they will be happy to purchase food that fits your dietary needs.

-If you want to have lunch at a local house instead of in a restaurang we can arrange that for an additional fee.
-Then either your guide or the family cook your lunch.
-If your guide cook for you you can buy the groceries together on the way.
+If you want to have lunch at a local house instead of in a restaurant we can arrange that for an additional fee.
+Then either your guide or the family cooks your lunch.
+If your guide cook for you-you can buy the groceries together on the way.
 You are also welcome to take part in the cooking if you want to learn how to make Hmong food.
-Some guides brings their guests to their family members house or to their own house.
+Some guides bring their guests to their family members’ houses or to their own house.

 What is a homestay?

-Homestays are a type of inn which is normally run by Giay families down in the valley.
+Homestays are a type of inn which is normally run by local families down in the valley.
 When you choose to stay the night at a homestay you wake up already in the valley, which enables you to explore more of the scenery.
-The guests shears one big loft our room, on the second floor in a beautiful traditional house.
+The guests shear one big loft in our room, on the second floor in a beautiful traditional house.
 The host and their family stay in a separate part of the house.
 There are no private bedrooms in the homestays.
-There are hot showers, western standard toilets, beds and tasty traditional food.
+There are hot showers, western standard toilets, beds, and tasty traditional food.
 The homestays are clean and safe.

 Can I stay at a local house?

-Some of our guides welcomes guests to their house.
-They all have beds, electricity and good food but they don’t have shower or western style toilet, some have very simple toilets.
-This option is only available for small groups with 1-4 travellers.
+Some of our guides welcome guests to their house.
+They all have beds, electricity, and good food but they don’t have showers or western-style toilets, some have very simple toilets.
+This option is only available for small groups with 1-4 travelers.
 There will be an additional fee for this option.

 What do I need to bring on my trek?

-Bring a smaller backpack with change of clothes and personal things needed for the trek.
+Bring a smaller backpack with a change of clothes and personal things needed for the trek.
 You can buy water along the way, but bring some with you if you choose to go off the main tourist trail.
-All homestays provide bed sheets, towels and have mosquito nets over the bed but bring mosquito repellent for the evenings.
-Other things to bring: sun cream, extra toilet paper, snacks for the road, flash light, warm clothes if you trek in winter, early spring or late autumn and swimsuit if you come in the sumer.
+All homestays provide bed sheets, and towels and have mosquito nets over the bed but bring mosquito repellent for the evenings.
+Other things to bring: sun cream, extra toilet paper, snacks for the road, warm clothes if you trek in winter, early spring, or late autumn, and a swimsuit if you come in the summer.

 Where do I meet my guide?